wp-plugins/amr-ical-events-list/readme.txt

 == Changelog ==

+= Version 4.21 =
+*  Add: automatically exclude events with a CLASS:PRIVATE
+*  Add: handle events with no summary, title or description as though they were still valid events (eg: like a FreeBusy)
+*  Mod: cleaned up some debug statements in very stable areas
+*  Mod: adjusted default css for multi small calendar

 = Version 4.20 =
 *  Add: ability to use show_in_events_timezone=1 as shortcode parameter
 *  Add: info on addons and for add-on users, added code for auto updates